Boethius: De institutione musica

-Boethius' De institutione musica or De musica was one of the first musical texts to be printed in Venice between the years of 1491 and 1492.
+Boethius's De institutione musica or De musica was one of the first musical texts to be printed in Venice between the years of 1491 and 1492.
 It was written toward the beginning of the sixth century and helped medieval theorists during the ninth century and onwards understand ancient Greek music.
 Like his Greek predecessors, Boethius believed that arithmetic and music were intertwined, and helped to mutually reinforce the understanding of each, and together exemplified the fundamental principles of order and harmony in the understanding of the universe as it was known during his time.

 In De Musica, Boethius introduced the threefold classification of music: